Pepperi-Addons/client-actions-docs/actions/open-website.md

-# Open Web Site
+# Open Browser
 Open a web site in the in-app browser.

 ## Description
 Allows the client to open a web site in the in-app browser.\

-Note.
-Like [Navigation](navigation.md) event, the client will stop the current event loop and not returning a value to the cpi-node.

-The client navigation stack will not be affected by this action.
+The navigation stack will not be affected by this action.